computational-psychiatry-course/cpc2022/main-course/README.md

 ## Slides

 We are currently collecting all the slides from our speakers.
-They will be made available in this folder, sorted according to talk date, talk title, speaker name.
+They will be made available in this folder, sorted according to talk date the respective talk schedule on that day.